YunchaoYang/NekIBM/README.md

 # Nek5000
 This is a implementation of Scalable Immersed Boundary Method on the Spectral Element Method.
 The code is based on Nek5000 developped at ANL.
-Nek5000 is a fast and scalable open source CFD solver.
+Nek5000 is a fast and scalable open source CFD solver developped by ANL.

 | **`Short Tests`** | **`Examples`** |
 |-----------------|---------------------|